Dpoudel18/PittPads/README.md

 Accessing the Application: After running the command, you will be taken to a localhost website where the application will be hosted.

+WE STRONGLY RECOMMEND YOU REFRESH THE PAGE ONCE BEFORE USING THE APPLICATION.
+- Sometimes, a big white gap will appear between the map and price prediction function.
+By refreshing the page, this gap disappears.

-Using the Filters: All filters are fully populated except for the zip code.
-To utilize all the features of our tools, please specify a zip code of your choosing.
+Using the Filters: All filters are fully populated at the start except for amenities.

 DataFrame Functionalities: While most of the functions are self-explanatory, there are some cool features you can use with the DataFrames:
 - You can press the arrow on a column name to sort the values from lowest to highest.